Samba73/aws-bootcamp-cruddur-2023/journal/week3.md

 ## Completed all videos
 ## Completed executing the Cognito authentication following the videos for the week
 ## Completed Quiz
-## Couldn't complete the Homework exercise
+## Couldn't complete the Additional Homework exercise